-Katherine (Kat) Brezler has been a staunch advocate for policies that work for New York public education.
-Working with the Alliance for Quality Education and Citizen Action of New York to fairly fund public schools, she sits on NYSUT’s LGBTQ Task Force, which resolves to support legislation banning conversion therapy and to protect intended parental rights.
-A former member of the Board of Directors of GNYCFC, she is a delegate to the Westchester/Putnam Labor Council.
+Katherine Brezler, a second-grade public school teacher, has been a staunch advocate for policies that work for New York public education.
+Collaborating with the Alliance for Quality Education and Citizen Action of New York in efforts to fairly fund public schools, she sits on NYSUT’s LGBTQ Task Force, which resolves to support legislation banning conversion therapy and to protect intended parental rights.
+She is a former member of the Board of Directors of GNYCFC and a co-founder of The People for Bernie Sanders.

-Kelly Cuvar, a founding member of GNYCFC, has testified before a congressional committee on health insurance abuses and represented GNYCFC on CNN.
-After a decade-long detour in New York, Kelly has returned to her native Ohio to work on progressive campaigns, most recently running the congressional campaign against the Speaker of the US House of Representatives, John Boehner.
+Kelly Cuvar, a founding member of GNYCFC, is a cancer survivor who has testified before a congressional committee on health insurance abuses and represented GNYCFC on CNN.
+After a decade-long detour in New York, Kelly returned to her native Ohio to work on progressive campaigns, including a congressional campaign against then-Speaker of the US House of Representatives John Boehner.
+She recently served as Finance Director for Congresswoman Elizabeth Esty’s successful re-election campaign in Connecticut’s Fifth District and currently works for a congressional fundraising firm in Washington, DC.

 Charles Khan is an organizer at the Strong Economy For All Coalition, a coalition of labor unions and community groups focusing on legislative-driven campaigns to fight economic inequality, unequal funding of public schools, and corporate irresponsibility in New York State.
 He currently specializes in campaign logistics, social media, coalition building, and grassroots organizing.

 Aliya Quraishi is a community organizer.
-She received a Masters in Public Health from Tufts University and first became involved in grassroots organizing though advocacy for the Affordable Care Act in 2009.
+She received a Masters degree in Public Health from Tufts University and first became involved in grassroots organizing though advocacy for the Affordable Care Act in 2009.
 Aliya has worked on initiatives related to public health, including managing programs to assist woman and children affected by HIV/AIDS in Kenya and developing communications materials for the World Health Organization’s programs in Iraq.
-A founding member of GNYCFC who works as a Community Associate at Manhattan Community Board 6, Aliya is currently on maternity leave from CB6 and the GNYCFC Board of Directors to spend time with her twin sons.
+A founding member of GNYCFC and a Community Associate at Manhattan Community Board 6, Aliya is currently on leave to spend time with her twin sons.

 Ethan Rips joined GNYCFC after the 2008 Obama campaign.
 A lifelong obsession with politics, an academic background in history and sociology, and a professional background in technical project management and computing led him to help form GNYCFC’s Technical Communication team.
 He also conducted teach-ins on the causes of the 2007-2008 financial crisis and a comparison of the Obama and Romney budgets in 2012.
 Ethan is known to many as the organizer of large-scale volunteer recruitment and voter registration efforts, and for relentless canvassing and phone banking.